openflighthpc/use.openflighthpc.org/docs/source/workflows/gridware-perl.rst

       Database was generated on Fri, 19 Feb 2016 02:41:02 GMT File::Slurp is up to date (9999.19).

-The ``File::Slurp`` installation was successful - and we can now use it as the ``alces`` user.
+The ``File::Slurp`` installation was successful - and we can now use it as the ``centos`` user.
 Switching to another user will confirm the user-level installation success; the ``root`` user will not be able to use the ``File::Slurp`` Perl module, requiring the module be installed again:

 .. code:: bash

-    [root@gateway1(scooby) ~]# alces module load apps/perl/5.20.2
+    [root@gateway1(scooby) ~]# flight module load apps/perl/5.20.2
     [root@gateway1(scooby) ~]# cpan File::Slurp
     Fetching with Net::FTP:
     ftp://cpan.etla.org/pub/CPAN/authors/01mailrc.txt.gz
-    Reading '/home/alces/gridware/share/perl/5.20.2/cpan/sources/authors/01mailrc.txt.gz'
+    Reading '/home/centos/gridware/share/perl/5.20.2/cpan/sources/authors/01mailrc.txt.gz'